kurron/docker-study-group-labs/README.md

 1. `docker inspect --format '{{ .NetworkSettings.IPAddress }}' thor` -- remember this value
 1. `docker restart thor`
 1. `docker inspect --format '{{ .NetworkSettings.IPAddress }}' thor` -- address can change on you
-1. **TIP:** hard coding addresses and the fact that adresses can change make internal networking difficult to use in production
+1. **TIP:** hard coding addresses and the fact that addresses can change make internal networking difficult to use in production

 # Lab 16: Networking (Docker Networking)
 1. stop any running containers